VISA GUIDE

 Processing times vary depending on the U.S. embassy or consulate where you apply.
 Some consulates can process E-2 visas within a few weeks, while others may take several months.
 There is no fixed standard timeline.

-Unlike the L-1A or H-1B, premium processing is not available for E-2 visas processed abroad (consular applications).
-However, if you apply from within the U.S. to change or extend status, premium processing may be available.
+Unlike the L-1A or H-1B, premium processing is not available for E-2 visas processed abroad through a consulate.
+However, if you apply from within the U.S. to change or extend status on Form I-129, premium processing may be available for a faster response.

 Final thoughts

-The E-2 visa is a strong option for entrepreneurs who want to establish themselves in the U.S. It balances flexibility and opportunity with the risk that everything depends on the business’s success.
+The E-2 visa is a strong option for entrepreneurs who want to establish themselves in the U.S. It balances flexibility and opportunity with the reality that everything depends on the business's success.

-With the right preparation—substantial investment, strong documentation, and a well-designed business plan—you can build a viable path to live and work in the United States, while keeping longer-term immigration strategies in mind.
+With the right preparation, a substantial investment, strong documentation, and a well-designed business plan, you can build a viable path to live and work in the United States, while keeping longer-term immigration strategies in mind.

 WE CAN HELP